-Well, after sadly accepting the chogokin was now worthless and honesty I am sooo anal about my collection, it was now on my "hate list", I set around to taking apart, sanding clean the rust, painting all waist posts, and wd-40ing any rusty screws.
+Well, after sadly accepting the chogokin was now worthless and honestly, I am so anal about my collection, it was now on my "hate list", I set around to taking apart, sanding clean the rust, painting all waist posts, and wd-40ing any rusty screws.

-Boss Borot comes with the normal stand (does seem thinner/cheaper that the other Fewture stands I have...) two plastic claws, plastic hammer, and metal like mace (coolest part)
+Boss Borot comes with the normal stand (does seem thinner/cheaper than the other Fewture stands I have...) two plastic claws, plastic hammer, and metal like mace (coolest part)

-Fewture is company that while overpriced, makes figures I truly enjoy...the size, the die cast, the poseabilty...all lead me to hope and pray that Boss Borot and Doublas are the exception to the rule.
+Fewture is a company that while overpriced, makes figures I truly enjoy... the size, the die cast, the poseabilty...all lead me to hope and pray that Boss Borot and Doublas are the exceptions to the rule.
 Even on clearance...really really think about buying, they look cool but just seem cheap.
-I do have to say, there is the strong possibility I am just bitter.
+I do have to say, there is a strong possibility I am just bitter.

 Finally, if you learn anything from this review...is even if it sacrifices some resale value...look at all figures the same day you receive, store in cool dry place, and make sure the robot is not in a sealed plastic environment in which moisture might get trapped ( I use to wrap the stored boxes in shipping plastic to protect product boxes, now I use tissue paper to keep off the dust.)